Menu Close

 Tips for managing SAD

-Managing Seasonal Affective Disorder (SAD) involves a combination of lifestyle changes, light therapy, psychotherapy, medication and self-care strategies.
+Managing seasonal affective disorder (SAD) involves a combination of lifestyle changes, light therapy, psychotherapy, medication and self-care strategies.
 Here are some practical ways to manage SAD:

 Embrace natural light